-- The ITIN can be used to show how many years you have resided in the United States if you ever need to provide United States residency in the future.
+- You can use your ITIN to show how many years you have resided in the United States if you ever need to provide United States residency in the future.
 For instance, if you do apply for legal residency in the United States in the future, having an ITIN can be invaluable in proving to immigration officials how many years you have resided and paid taxes in the United States.

 Can I Use an Individual Taxpayer Identification Number for Employment?

-Individual Taxpayer Identification Numbers are generally used for tax purposes.
+Individuals generally use ITIN for tax purposes.
 They are not valid for identification and cannot be used on an I-9 form for work purposes.

 Will I Be Reported to Immigration Services If I Have an ITIN?

-If you are working in the United States illegally, having an ITIN will allow you to file your taxes without fear of deportation.
+If you work in the US illegally, having an ITIN allows you to file your taxes without fear of deportation.
 The Individual Taxpayer Identification Number is not used to enforce immigration laws.
-The IRS, or Internal Revenue Service respects taxpayers privacy and does not share information about ITINs to Immigration and Customs Enforcement (ICE) or Immigration Services.
+The IRS respects taxpayers privacy and does not share information about ITINs to ICE or Immigration Services.

 Can I Use My ITIN to Apply for Bank Accounts and Credit Cards?